bradcrc/color-lite-card/tutorial/Lesson-3-Lamp/ReadMe.md

 ![layer](layer.png)

-2. Use the lasso tool to copy the area around our middle lamp
+2. Use the lasso tool to copy a generous area around our middle lamp

-3. Paste and hit the new layer button to create a new layer of just the lamp area.
+3. Paste and hit the new layer button like you did in lesson 2 to create a new layer of just the lamp area.

 ![lamp](lamp1.png)